-Taking longer to empty the bladder with a weak, dribbly flow of urine Planning journeys knowing there are toilets on the way
+Taking longer to empty your bladder with a weak dribbly flow of urine?

+Planning journeys knowing where there are toilets along the way?

 As the prostate slowly enlarges, your symptoms may gradually get worse, disturbing your sleep and affecting your day-to-day life.
 Worsening symptoms are most likely due to how much the prostate is squeezing the urethra rather than how big your prostate is becoming.